MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/dom-explorer/README.md

 ### Moving an element
 Elements can be moved in two ways:

-  - **Drag DOM nodes:** In Internet Explorer 11 you can drag elements in the elements pane.
+  - **Drag DOM nodes:** In Microsoft Edge you can drag elements in the elements pane.
 Click and drag an element to it's new location, just like you would any other type of movable item.

   - **Cut/copy, and paste:** Use right-click context menus or keyboard shortcuts to cut, copy, and paste elements.
    When you copy an element and then paste with CTRL + V, the element on the clipboard is pasted in as a child of the selected   element.
 Right-click the element to use the **Paste before** option from the context menu.